bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 special importance in Computer Science!

 One of the first decision problems and the foundation of Computer Science.
-Turing Machine was invented in order to provide a solution for this problem - that it is undecidable.
+The Turing Machine was invented in order to provide a solution for this problem - that it is undecidable.

 The question is: Can a program be written `f` that will for every other program